logo

-Xiexie is Thank you in Mandarin.
-The Bloomberg U.S. Aggregate Bond Index tracks the daily price, coupon, pay-downs, and total return performance of fixed-rate, publicly placed, dollar-denominated, and nonconvertible investment grade debt issues with at least $250 million par amount outstanding and with at least one year to final maturity.
-The ICE BofA US High Yield Index tracks the performance of below-investment-grade, but not in default, U.S. dollar-denominated corporate bonds publicly issued in the U.S. domestic market, and includes issues with a credit rating of BBB or below, as rated by Moody’s and S&P. The Commodity Research Bureau BLS Spot Index is a measure of price movements of 22 sensitive basic commodities whose markets are presumed to be among the first to be influenced by changes in economic conditions.
-Unmanaged index returns do not reflect any fees, expenses or sales charges.
-An investor cannot invest directly in an index.
+The ICE BofA US High Yield Index tracks the performance of below-investment-grade, but not in default, U.S. dollar-denominated corporate bonds publicly issued in the U.S. domestic market, and includes issues with a credit rating of BBB or below, as rated by Moody’s and S&P. It is not possible to invest directly in an index.
 The 30-Day SEC yield is based on dividends accrued by the Fund’s investments over a 30-Day period, and not on the dividends paid by the fund, which may differ and are subject to change.
-Consumer Price Index (CPI) measures the average change over time in prices paid for consumer goods and services.
+Dividend yield is the ratio of a company’s annual dividend compared to its share price.
 EBITDA is earnings before interest, taxes, depreciation and amortization and is a calculation of a company’s financial health.
+Earnings per share (EPS) is the portion of a company’s profit allocated to each outstanding share of common stock and serves as an indicator of a company’s profitability.
+Adjusted Operating EPS is net income divided by shares outstanding and is an after-tax non-GAAP financial measure, which excludes certain items that may be highly variable from period to period due to accounting treatment under US GAAP or that are non-recurring in nature, as well as certain other revenues and expenses that management does not view as driving the company’s underlying performance.
 Free cash flow is earnings before depreciation, amortization, and non-cash charges minus maintenance capital expenditures.
-Hash rate is a measure of the computational power on a blockchain network.
+Leverage is net debt (or gross/total debt less cash & cash equivalents) divided by market cap of equity.
+Market cap equals price times shares outstanding, or the total market value of all outstanding shares.
+Price to earnings (P/E) is the market price per share divided by earnings per share.
 Yield curve is a graphical representation of the interest rates available for bonds of equal credit quality and different maturity dates.

 Equity securities are subject to price fluctuation and possible loss of principal.
 Small- and mid-cap stocks involve greater risks and volatility than large-cap stocks.
 Real estate investment trusts (REITs) are closely linked to the performance of the real estate markets.
 REITs are subject to illiquidity, credit and interest rate risks, and risks associated with small and mid-cap investments.
 Asset-backed, mortgage-backed or mortgage-related securities are subject to prepayment and extension risks.
 Investments in MLP securities are subject to unique risks, including the risks of MLPs and the energy sector, including the risks of declines in energy and commodity prices, decreases in energy demand, adverse weather conditions, natural or other disasters, changes in government regulation, and changes in tax laws.
 Short selling is a speculative strategy.
 Unlike the possible loss on a security that is purchased, there is no limit on the amount of loss on an appreciating security that is sold short.
 International investments are subject to special risks, including currency fluctuations and social, economic and political uncertainties, which could increase volatility.
 These risks are magnified in emerging markets.
 Fixed-income securities involve interest rate, credit, inflation, and reinvestment risks; and possible loss of principal.
 As interest rates rise, the value of fixed-income securities falls.
 High yield bonds are subject to greater price volatility, illiquidity, and possibility of default.
 As a non-diversified Fund, it is permitted to invest a higher percentage of its assets in any one issuer than a diversified fund, which may magnify the Fund’s losses from events affecting a particular issuer.
 Derivatives, such as options and futures, can be illiquid, may disproportionately increase losses, and have a potentially large impact on Fund performance.